US blasts international court on Iran ruling, pulls out of 1955 treaty

 "Existing exceptions, authorizations and licensing policies for humanitarian-related transactions and safety of flight will remain in effect," Pompeo said.
 "The United States has been actively engaged on these issues without regard to any proceeding before the ICJ.
 We're working closely with the Department of the Treasury to ensure that certain humanitarian-related transactions involving Iran can and will continue."

+Speaking from the White House podium Wednesday, Bolton said the ICJ decision was a "defeat for Iran" as it "correctly rejected nearly all of Iran's requests."

+Iran had argued that all post-JCPOA sanctions should be lifted.
+"The ICJ refused to go this far," noted Scott Anderson, a governance studies fellow at the Brookings, "and instead found that only certain humanitarian goods and services are 'plausibly' covered by the treaty."

-The ICJ ruling is binding and can't be appealed but the court has no way to enforce it.
+The ICJ ruling is binding and can't be appealed, but the court has no way to enforce it.
 However, it stands as another rebuke to the Trump administration over its Iran policy.

 China, Russia and the European Union used this year's United Nations General Assembly to register their unhappiness with US policy on Iran.